GMLC-TDC/HELICS/docs/user-guide/examples/misc_examples/gridlabd_example_1/gridlabd_example_1b_message_federate.md

 }
 ```

-The first thing to note is the the EV controller has been written as a combination federate, having both endpoints for receiving/sending messages and subscriptions to HELICS values.
+The first thing to note is that the EV controller has been written as a combination federate, having both endpoints for receiving/sending messages and subscriptions to HELICS values.
 The HELICS values that the controller has subscribed to give the controller access to both the total load of the feeder (`totalLoad`, presumably) as well as the charging power for each of the individual EVs being controlled (six in total).

 Looking at the [GridLAB-D JSON configuration file](https://github.com/GMLC-TDC/HELICS/tree/319de2b125fe5e36818f0434ac3d0a82ccc46534/examples/user_guide_examples/Example_1b/Distribution/IEEE_123_feeder_0.json) confirms this: